zhfeng/zhfeng.github.io/_posts/2022-11-30-quarkus-shardingsphere-jdbc.md

 # Integrate with Apache ShardingSphere JDBC and Quarkus
 ## Introduction
 [Apache ShardingSphere](https://shardingsphere.apache.org) is a great flexible ecosystem to transform any database into a distributed database system, and enhance it with sharding, elastic scaling, encryption features and more.
 [Quarkus](https://quarkus.io) is a Kubernetes Native Java stack tailored for OpenJDK HotSpot and GraalVM, crafted from the best of breed Java libraries and standards.
 It is a great framework to build microservices and serverless applications.
 In this article, I will show you how to integrate with Apache ShardingSphere JDBC and Quarkus.
+So that it will facilitates to build the native cloud applications with Quarkus framework leveraging on the many powerful features of shardingsphere on databases.

 ## Prerequisites
 * JDK 11+
 * Maven 3.8.4
-* Create a new project with Quarkus
+* Create a new project with Quarkus 2.14.2.Final and Apache ShardingSphere 5.2.1
 ```shell
 mvn io.quarkus:quarkus-maven-plugin:create \
     -DprojectGroupId=org.apache.shardingsphere.example \